carolinefriedman/ThePiHost/TESTING.md

 2)
 Use case name:
     SpaceDefender game testing.

 Description:
     Testing that game functionality and graphics work.

 Pre-conditions:
     User has game downloaded locally.

 Test steps:
     1. Launch game (maually or through main menu).
     2. click on game screen.
     3. Press space-bar to play.
     4. Play Game (directions provided during game startup).

 Expected result:
-    User should be able to play game, without any glitches Actual result:
+    User should be able to play game, without any glitches

+Actual result:
+    User is able to play game.
+Although, slight glitches in "level-up" system.

+Status (Pass/Fail):
+    Pass.

+Notes:
+    We must find the bugs that give rise to the "level-up" glitches.

+Post-conditions:
+    N/A.

+ 3)
+Use case name:
+    SpaceDefender game testing.

+Description:
+    Testing that game functionality and graphics work.

+Pre-conditions:
+    User has game downloaded locally.

+Test steps:
+    1. Launch game (maually or through main menu).
+    2. click on game screen.
+    3. Press space-bar to play.
+    4. Play Game (directions provided during game startup).

+Expected result:
+    User should be able to play game, without any glitches.

+Actual result:
     User is able to play game.
 Although, slight glitches in "level-up" system.

 Status (Pass/Fail):
     Pass.

 Notes:
     We must find the bugs that give rise to the "level-up" glitches.

 Post-conditions:
     N/A.